 The Burton Hotel in Mill Street, Kington is the principal hotel in town.
 It contains a health club, with a swimming pool, and a sauna and gym, providing a valuable new facility for visitors as well as for residents.
 Ask the hotel for further details.

-The Hyderabad, in Bridge Street, is Kington’s curry house, and is open every day of the week.
+The Taj Mahal, in Bridge Street, is Kington’s curry house, and is open every day of the week.
 We are fortunate to have these delightful chaps offering us bumpkins such delicious and exotic food, at modest prices.
-You can eat in or have a takeaway.
 They don’t have a licence to sell alcohol, so pick up a few cold beers at the Spar shop on your way down to the restaurant.
 Tel.
 01544 – 231999.

 Places to drive to

 The Stagg Inn at Titley (about 3 miles from here) has, ever since Steve and Nicola Reynolds opened it, been easily the best place to eat around here.
-In 2001, the Stagg was awarded a Michelin star, the first one ever for a pub – and they’ve retained it ever since.
+In 2001, the Stagg was awarded a Michelin star, the first one ever for a pub.
 People come from far and wide to eat at the Stagg Inn, so you are advised to book your place well in advance if you wish to eat there at a weekend.

 The Tram Inn Eardisley – an excellent example of a really well-run pub.
 Good pub food at modest prices, attentive and friendly staff, and a healthy blend of enthusiastic local diners and drinkers combine to make this a very busy and buzzing place to go.
 Possibly not the best place for a quiet, romantic evening!

 Penrhos Court A mediaeval hamlet just outside Kington, fully restored and reopened in 2018 as a place for coffee, lunch and teas.
 (Closes at 5pm.)
 All very promising; evening meals may follow before long.
 Worth a dabble!
 Tel.
 01544 230007.